DLCV-Fall-2019/hw3-ntudlcvta2019/README.md

 > - Use os.path.join to deal with path as often as possible.

 ### Packages
 This homework should be done using python3.6 and you can use all the python3.6 standard libraries.
-For a list of third-party packages you are allowed to import in this assignment, please refer to the requirments.txt for more details.
+For a list of third-party packages allowed to be used in this assignment, please refer to the requirments.txt for more details.
 You can run the following command to install all the packages listed in the requirements.txt:

     pip3 install -r requirements.txt